balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 nginx               -----> nginx docker image name bin/bash            -----> to open bash terminal inside the docker container
 ```
+#### 3.Running a Docker Container Named "vtwebuat01" and volume "/data01" with Ubuntu in Interactive Mode.

 ```
 # 1. Running a Docker Container Named "vtwebuat01" Using the "nginx" Image with Volume Mounting in Interactive Bash Mode.

 ubuntu@balasenapathi:~$ docker run -it --name vtwebuat01 -v /data01 nginx /bin/bash

-# Check Disk Space Usage Inside a Docker Container in a human-readable format such as GB, MB, or KB.
+# 2.Check Disk Space Usage Inside a Docker Container in a human-readable format such as GB, MB, or KB.

 root@c28b6020be01:/# df -h
 Filesystem      Size  Used Avail Use% Mounted on